Sorry, you need to enable JavaScript to visit this website.

 Although some municipalities have been assigned broader competencies, their implementation is often hindered by limited financial resources.

-At both the entity and district levels, within the relevant ministries or departments, there are specialised sectors and pedagogical institutions responsible for planning and coordinating overarching development strategies in the areas of preschool, primary, and secondary education.
+At both the entity and district levels, within the relevant ministries or departments, there are specialized sectors and pedagogical institutions responsible for planning and coordinating overarching development strategies in the areas of preschool, primary, and secondary education.
 Their roles include the harmonization of education and textbook policies, recognition and equivalence of educational qualifications, and adult education.
 These departments/institutions are also tasked with proposing systemic solutions, appropriate measures, and implementation activities; assessing the state of infrastructure and quality of conditions for delivering the educational process; and cooperating with the competent authorities at other levels of governance.

 Cross-sectoral cooperation